 At first, only removals data were collected, but after 1983, the sampling program evolved to collect haul-by-haul biological data.
 It includes data such as total length and weight of all sampled fish and late on, otoliths.
-A subsample offish are sexed and have their maturity stage assessed.
+A subsample of fish is sexed and has its maturity stage assessed.
 When quality of the biological data is considered poor, the data is flagged and not used.